larisarod/cocktail-recommender/README.md

 # Welcome to Cocktail Recommender!

-Cocktail Recommender is an NLP model created to ease the difficulty of settling on a drink choice from a plethora of options, in order to optimize satisfaction.
+Cocktail Recommender is an NLP model created to ease the difficulty of settling on a drink choice from a plethora of options.
+The goal is to optimize satisfaction and enhance the consumption experience.
 The system uses **Word2Vec** to understand relationships between ingredients and suggest drinks with similar flavor profiles.

 ## Features
 - Load and process cocktail recipes from a CSV file.
 - Tokenize and vectorize ingredients using **gensim Word2Vec**.
-- Recommend top cocktails based on similarity to user-provided ingredients.
+- Recommend top cocktails based on similarity to user-provided ingredients. ( call recommend_by_ingredient function)
-- Multiple recommendation approaches (pairwise similarity, cosine similarity).
+- Recommend top cocktails based on flavor profiles. (call recommend_by_flavor function)
 - Customizable number of recommendations.

 ## Installation